Project Layer creation

 The 3D structure creation is a process when a sparse point cloud layer and camera positions are created from the photo set.¶

-To begin creating layers and working with Pixpro we need to create a project first:
+To begin creating layers and working with Pixpro offline we need to create a project first:

-Click on the New Project button in the top menu.
+- Click on the Local Computing button in the home screen.

 Here project name and location on the computer can be specified.
 More importantly the coordinate system of the created project must be selected.
 There are a few options in the dropdown menu: